jmcnamara/XlsxWriter/docs/html/_sources/worksheet.txt

     worksheet.write_string(0, 0, 'Your text here')
     worksheet.write_string('A2', 'or here')

-Both row-column and A1 style notation are support.
+Both row-column and A1 style notation are supported.
 See :ref:`cell_notation` for more details.

 The ``cell_format`` parameter is used to apply formatting to the cell.
 This parameter is optional but when present is should be a valid